haleydek/haleydek.github.io/_posts/2019-09-16-halloween_edition_of_javascripts_set_object.markdown

 According to [MDN's JavaScript Guide for Working with Objects](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects),

-<  In JavaScript, objects are a reference type.
+>  In JavaScript, objects are a reference type.
 Two distinct objects are never equal, even if they have the same properties.
 Only comparing the same object reference with itself yields true.

 I tested out this concept in the snapshot below.
 In the first two comparison statements, JavaScript does not recognize the objects as identical, even though they contain the same key and value.
-JavaScript is testing whether or not the objects reference the same location in memory, which is more efficient than evaluating the actual values within both objects.
+JavaScript is testing whether or not the objects reference the same *location in memory*, which is more efficient than evaluating the actual values within both objects.

 The last example returns true because the same object reference is used on both sides of the operator.